-Parallel thoughts and questions used to appear though.
-Why am I always feeling like my brain is on sleep-mode?
-Why is my skin always so damn dry?
-Why do I get so easily anxious and jittery?
+Unfortunately I also used to feel like my brain would switch to sleep-mode at times when it really shouldn’t.
+Or, why do I get so easily anxious and jittery?
 Why do I often wake up tired after 8 hours of decent sleep?
 Why do I lack motivation when I really need it?

 Never once did I blame the coffee for these issues.
 You simply assume that there is a natural reason for these somewhat small daily struggles, such as lack of vitamins, hydration or maybe it’s because I’m not eating the right foods, etc.

 Only when someone mentioned that a hormone or thyroid imbalance could cause these symptoms did I read up on the effects of coffee, because it’s pretty much the first thing that appears when you google above problems.
 That’s when I saw a link and I decided to cut coffee from 3-4 a day to 0-1 a day.